 The President represents the association legally.
 The Treasurer represents the association financially.
 The General Secretary represents the association administratively.
 They have the power to represent the association in every member state of the European Union, and in the rest of the world.

-ADOPTED BY THE CONGRESS OF THE APF JUNE 16th, 2015, BRUSSELS, BELGIUM
+ADOPTED BY THE CONGRESS OF THE APF ON 8TH SEPTEMBER, 2017, BRUSSELS, BELGIUM